cmhamel/automesh/doc/logs.md

 ### Continued discussion (2024-08-02)

 * Decisions:
-  * command line arguments (via clap) is prioritized; `.yml` file recipie is paused in favor of CLI interacion
+  * command line arguments (via clap) is prioritized; `.yml` file recipe is paused in favor of CLI interacion
   * command line runs produce a `.log` file by default (optional is to have no logging, command line flag for no logging is to be determined), the `.log` file will
     * echo the command issued to the CLI (support reproducibility)
     * have a name `<output_file>.log` that matches the file name of the output Exodus file `<output_file>.exo`